admiralorbiter/Java-Game-Dev-Projects/README.md

 ![Demo](Puzzle/matchingame.gif)

+# 2D Game - Collion Proof of Concept

+This was just a small proof of concept to test out collision detection.
+I was able to get a basic collision detection working for a 2D game without gravity.

 # Checkers - Incomplete

 I was attempting to creating a small checkers game in order to explore game ai.